-· A verbal reminder and moved onto yellow on the class behaviour chart
+• A verbal reminder and moved onto yellow on the class behaviour chart, after a period of 15 minutes the child will move back up to green if the behaviour has improved

-- A second verbal reminder and moved onto orange on the class behaviour chart, this will also result in the child seeing a senior member of staff to add into the Orange Register - If behaviour continues, children will be put onto the Red Register.
+- A second verbal reminder and moved onto orange on the class behaviour chart, this will also result in the child seeing a senior member of staff to add into the Orange Register.
+Equally when their behaviour improves within 15 minutes they will return to yellow and after the next 15 minutes back up to green - If behaviour continues, children will be put onto the Red Register.
 The child will be given a red card and their teacher will speak with parents at the end of the day.
 Children can automatically be given a red card if they spit, swear or deliberately hurt another child or adult in school.
-There will be a consequence such as writing to the child they hurt and missing lunchtime play - Expecting work to be completed at home, or at break or lunchtime - · Referring the pupil to a senior member of staff - Meeting with parents with written record - Agreeing a behaviour contract based on a Pastoral Support Plan (PSP)
+There will be a consequence such as writing to the child they hurt and missing lunchtime play - Expecting work to be completed at home, or at break or lunchtime - Referring the pupil to a senior member of staff - Meeting with parents with written record - Agreeing a behaviour contract based on a Pastoral Support Plan (PSP)